 Where the Medway Valley Line ends and joins with mainland services to London, Tunbridge Wells and Hastings, Tonbridge, has been a market town since the Middle Ages and lays beside the River Medway, The rail station is right at the bottom of the High Street and a short walk form the 11th century Tonbridge Castle.
 This is Kent’s best example of a motte-and-bailey gatehouse, where audio tours and interactive exhibits bring history to life.
-You may even wish to take a river trip or grab a bite to eat in one of the quaint cafes, or you can catch a bus outside the station or walk just over a mile to Haysden Country Park. the park includes a range of habitats such as river, grassland, freshwater lakes, marshland and woodland.
+You may even wish to take a river trip on the Enid May or grab a bite to eat in one of the quaint cafes.

+You can also catch a bus outside the station or walk just over a mile to Haysden Country Park. the park includes a range of habitats such as river, grassland, freshwater lakes, marshland and woodland.
 The site is designated as a Local Nature Reserve and in part a Site of Nature Conservation Interest.
 It has also been a Green Flag Award wining park since 2006 and is a Natural England accredited park.

 During the first Covid lockdown, James Pavlou set up a website with over 20 wonderful walks around Tonbridge.
 The Walk Tonbridge website showcases these walks, so why not explore some new exciting routes.

 From Tonbridge Castle you can embark on a 5 miles cycle route west through tranquil woodland and countryside to Penshurst Place, a fortified manor house that’s rich with medieval and Tudor charm.
 You can also visit the village of Penshurst.
 To view the map click on the image or the link below.

 We have taken all responsible steps to ensure that these routes are safe and achievable by people with a reasonable level of fitness.